JFritzle/TMS-to-Tiles/README.md

 Note 2: Archives of latest releases for Windows at teclab’s tcltk repository may have file extension _.zip_ while they should have extension _.tgz_.
 Rename extension to _.tgz_ before unpacking archive.
 Linux: Install packages _tcl, tcllib, tk_, _tklib_ and _tcl-tls_ using Linux package manager.
 Package _tklib_ is required for tooltips and package _tcl-tls_ is required to connect to servers via HTTPS protocol (Ubuntu: _apt install tcl tcllib tk tklib tcl-tls_)

-5. GraphicsMagick
+5. GraphicsMagick and/or ImageMagick
+At least one installation of either GraphicsMagick or ImageMagick is required!
+Usually GraphicsMagick is faster than ImageMagick, especially with a large number of tiles.
+For performance reasons, Q8 variants of both graphics tools are strongly preferable over Q16 variants.
+Since Q16 variants internally work with 16-bit color values per pixel, each input file with 8-bit color values per pixel must be internally converted to 16-bit color values before processing, which consumes time, twice as much memory and disk space.
+<br/>GraphicsMagick:
 Windows: If not yet installed, download and install latest GraphicsMagick version from [download section](https://sourceforge.net/projects/graphicsmagick/files/graphicsmagick-binaries).
-After installation, utility _gm.exe_ is expected to be found in one of folders _C:\Program Files*\GraphicsMagick*_.
+After installation, program _gm.exe_ is expected to be found in one of folders _C:\Program Files*\GraphicsMagick*_.
 An alternative installation path for _gm.exe_ can be specified in the ini file.
 Linux: If not yet installed, install GraphicsMagick package using Linux package manager.
 (Ubuntu: _apt install graphicsmagick_)
+Note: GraphicsMagick resource limits are hard-coded in Tcl script file, but can be adjusted in section _Set resource limits of GraphicsMagick_ if needed.
+<br/>ImageMagick:
+ImageMagick version 7 or newer is required!
+Versions older than version 7 do not include program _magick_ required for scripting.
+Windows: If not yet installed, download and install latest ImageMagick version from [download section](https://imagemagick.org/script/download.php).
+After installation, program _magick.exe_ is expected to be found in one of folders _C:\Program Files*\ImageMagick*_.
+An alternative installation path for _magick.exe_ can be specified in the ini file.
+Linux: If not yet installed, install ImageMagick package using Linux package manager.
+(Ubuntu: _apt install imagemagick_)
+When Linux package managers do only install versions older than version 7 by default, then [installation from source](https://imagemagick.org/script/install-source.php) may be required.
-Note: Resource limits of GraphicsMagick are hardcoded in tcl script file but can be adjusted if needed in the script file section _Set resource limits of GraphicsMagick_.
+Note: ImageMagick resource limits are hard-coded in Tcl script file, but can be adjusted in section _Set resource limits of ImageMagick_ if needed.

 6. curl (optional)
 Windows: Starting with version 10, a suitable _curl_ is part of Windows and is to be found as _C:\Windows\System32\curl.exe_.
 If however desired, latest curl version is available at curl's [download section](https://curl.se/download.html).
 An alternative installation path for _curl.exe_ can be specified in the ini file.